 Is your business looking for solutions for your plastic packaging footprint?
 Get in touch with our BD team at firstname.lastname@example.org to explore how rePurpose’s plastic action solutions can support your brand’s goals for plastic reduction and waste recovery.

 4. Sweden is Aiming for Zero-Waste through Panta

 Sweden is revolutionizing recycling and aspires to a circular economy using only products which can be reused completely.
 Sweden has long had a deposit system that pays people back when they recycle.
-This bottle and can recycling scheme even has its own verb in Swedish called panta and these words are also found on recyclable bottles.
+This plastic recycling scheme for bottles and cans is called “panta” and is commonly found on recyclable bottles.
 People trudging to the supermarket with their plastic bags full of cans and bottles are a common sight.
 Every year the Swedes recycle about 1.8 billion bottles and cans that would otherwise be thrown away.

-For more than 25 years, many developed nations like the U.S., Britain, Germany, Japan and Mexico have been some of the biggest exporters of scrap plastic to China.
-John Hocevar, Oceans campaign director for Greenpeace USA in 2018 stated that “Instead of taking responsibility for their own waste, US companies are exploiting developing countries that lack the regulation to protect themselves”.
-China’s decision to no longer accept waste has revealed the scale of the global plastic waste crisis.
+For more than 25 years, many developed nations like the U.S., UK, Germany, Japan and Mexico have been some of the biggest exporters of scrap plastic to China.
+John Hocevar, Oceans Campaign Director for Greenpeace USA in 2018 stated that “Instead of taking responsibility for their own waste, US companies are exploiting developing countries that lack the regulation to protect themselves”.
+China’s decision to no longer accept waste has further cast light on the scale of the global plastic waste crisis.
 However, the ban has also created an opportunity for the countries to take responsibility for their own waste management.
 These facts show the progress that some countries are making, and provide inspiration for others.